dawaedina27/Reusable-Sanitary_Pads_Making/README.md

 <img src="Images/4-4.jpg" alt="Drawing and cuting the shape with wings" width="600"/><br><em>Drawing and cuting the shape with wings</em></p>

 ### Step five
-Put the cotton piece and the plastic piece together evenly and secure it with pins/clips, thread your needle and sew the cotton piece to the plastic piece all round
+Put the cotton piece and the plastic piece together evenly.
+Secure it with pins/clips.
+Thread your needle and sew the cotton piece to the plastic piece all around.

 <p align="center" width="100%">
 <img src="Images/5-1.jpg" alt="Sawing the cotton and the plastic piece together" width="400"/><br><em>Sawing the cotton and the plastic piece together</em></p>